 The amount to be paid will be based on the average weekly amount paid to the service during a similar previous period.
 These payments must be passed on to families as a fee reduction.

 The amount paid will be offset against CCS payments once you can submit session reports again.

 If you can’t submit session reports on time due to a local emergency, contact the CCS Helpdesk as soon as possible on 1300 667 276.

 Closing your service is an individual business decision.

 Your state and territory government also has its own rules on when and how communities should protect themselves during a local emergency.
 For guidance on whether to close during an emergency, please contact the appropriate government authority in your state or territory.

-- your state or territory regulatory authority, and
+You also need to tell your state or territory regulatory authority.